zj335841911/nt_chandao/ibizpms-docs/src/main/doc/v1/appendix/query_MYSQL5.md

 CONCAT_WS('','下月计划：',case when t1.PLANSNEXTMONTH is null then '无' else t1.PLANSNEXTMONTH end) as PLANSTOMORROW, 'monthly' as type
 FROM `T_IBZ_MONTHLY` t1
-left join zt_action t11 on t11.objectID = t1.IBZ_MONTHLYID and t11.objectType = 'daily' and t11.action = 'read' and t11.actor = #{srf.sessioncontext.srfloginname}
+left join zt_action t11 on t11.objectID = t1.IBZ_MONTHLYID and t11.objectType = 'monthly' and t11.action = 'read' and t11.actor = #{srf.sessioncontext.srfloginname}
 where t1.ISSUBMIT = '1'
 ) t1
 WHERE (t1.REPORTTO = #{srf.sessioncontext.srfloginname} or FIND_IN_SET(#{srf.sessioncontext.srfloginname},t1.MAILTO))